Smoke grenades for engagement and wedding photography

-I advertised on Facebook for adventurous engaged couples just before Christmas.
+One winter I advertised on Facebook for adventurous engaged couples.
 We drove out to interesting locations and let our imaginations run free.
-Here are some of the photographs I captured.
+Here are some of the first photographs I captured.

 First I'll run through the practical things to think about when using smoke bombs in photography, then I'll talk through some tips.

 Items required while using smoke bombs for engagement and wedding photography

 Smoke bomb (cool burning if possible)

 Lighter (if not using a “cool burning wire pull” grenades)

 Water (to pour on the smoke bomb after it has burnt out to ensure safe disposal)